 Hotel Collection benefits

-If you use your card to book at least two consecutive nights (via American Express' Hotel Collection site), you'll get a credit at checkout, for each dollar spent on eligible changes (up to $75).
+If you use your card to book at least two consecutive nights (via the American Express' Hotel Collection site), you'll get a credit at checkout - for each dollar spent on eligible changes (up to $75).
 Qualifying charges include incidentals like dining, spa purchases and resort activities.
 Terms and limitations apply.

 Car Rental Loss and Damage Insurance

-Next time you rent a car, remember that American Express offers secondary collision coverage on eligible rentals when you pay with your Gold Card.
-Plus you also get the 24/7 roadside assistance.
+Next time you rent a car, remember that American Express offers secondary collision coverage on eligible rentals when you pay with your Premier Rewards Gold Card.

 Luggage Insurance - Up To $1,250